CasualBeluga/GeneralProjects/README.md

 # GeneralProjects
-A general repository for my projects and interests
+A general repository for smaller project and random interests.